If you are looking to drive to a Casino in Tennessee, then you had better put some more gas in the car…….

 Tennessee is known as the birthplace of Elvis Presley and the home of country music.
 The Volunteer State also has passionate sports fans, who turn out in numbers for local professional teams such as the Tennessee Titans and the Nashville Predators.
 However, when it comes to gambling, the state takes a stern conservative approach.
 There are no Tennessee casinos or any other form of gambling other than the state lottery.

-It may have comes as a surprise to many when Tennessee pressed ahead with a bill to legalize sports betting in 2019.
+It may have come as a surprise to many when Tennessee pressed ahead with a bill to legalize sports betting in 2019.
 The state has now become the first location in the United States with sports betting as an online-only option.
 There are three TN online sportsbooks available in The Volunteer State, these being DraftKings Sportsbook, BetMGM Sports, and FanDuel Sportsbook.
 Additionally, Tennessee residents and visitors can play the lottery and daily fantasy sports.

 However, there are still no gambling casinos in Tennessee, except sweepstakes online casinos.
 If you are a Tennessee resident and are looking for a casino near me, you will be able to travel to casinos in neighboring states.
 Players who are looking for casino gambling on the west side of Tennessee need to head to Tunica, Mississippi.
 Players on the East side of the state can reach two Harrah casinos in North Carolina in a couple of hours.
 Those in Nashville will need to head to Illinois, Ohio, or one of the several Indiana Casinos for some legal casino gambling.
-As well as their being no land based casino in the state, online casino gaming is also illegal.
+As well as there being no land based casino in the state, online casino gaming is also illegal.

 Aside from betting on sports, there is only one form of legalized gambling in Tennessee: the state lottery.
 Lotto tickets can be sold, and the lottery includes state drawings such as Cash 3 and Cash 4, as well as interstate lottos like Powerball and Mega Millions.